Account

 Some taxpayers may find they benefit by implementing retirement plans, making larger retirement plan contributions for the tax year, being more intentional about capital gains and losses, delaying the receipt of Social Security or pension payments to reduce net income, or structuring charitable contributions more deliberately.
 Still, other business owners have evaluated the merits of changing their business entity structure in response to the 2017 Tax Cuts and Jobs Act changes, including the QBID.

-Currently, the QBI deduction is only slated to be available through the end of 2025, which makes tax planning involving the QBI deduction more difficult since the future of the deduction is uncertain.
-Talk to your tax professional or a lawyer to evaluate your situation and determine whether it makes sense for you to take any action regarding your eligibility (or ineligibility) for the QBI deduction.
+Originally, the QBI deduction was only slated to be available through the end of 2025.
+However, the QBI deduction has now been made permanent.
+Talk to a legal pro to evaluate your situation and determine whether it makes sense for you to take any action regarding your eligibility (or ineligibility) for the QBI deduction.

 I am eligible for the deduction.
 How do I claim it?